Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

 ### Task 3 - Share a recommended action

-Share a Microsoft Secure Score recommended action.
-In this task you'll post the action on a Teams channel.
-By posting it on Teams, users on the channel will see a notice but will not have access to the data source to edit the status or manage the action.
-Only Joni Shermann who is a member of the Teams channel and has role permissions can access the recommended action.
+In this task, you will share a **Microsoft Secure Score recommended action** by posting it on a **Teams channel**.
+Users in the channel will see the notice but won't be able to edit the status or manage the action.
+Only **Joni Shermann**, a member with the necessary role permissions, will have access to the recommended action.

 1. On the left navigation pane, expand **Exposure management** then select **Secure Score**.